Informing Policy and Practice

 MDRC’s random assignment evaluation in 10 ChalleNGe sites found that, after three years, participants were more likely than their control group counterparts to have obtained a GED or high school diploma, to have earned college credits, and to be working.
 Their earnings are also 20 percent higher.

-These findings led the Office of Management and Budget to recommend increasing the federal share in this federal- and state-financed program and have encouraged new private investment in the program, including from the Edna McConnell Clark Foundation.
+These findings led the Office of Management and Budget to recommend increasing the federal share in this federal- and state-financed program and have encouraged new private investment in the program.